Engineering Division TP-1: Development

 The prototype TP-1 was built as the XTP-1 and tested at McCook Field in 1923.
 A biplane, the upper wing had a smaller span and narrower chord than the lower wing.
 The XTP-1 was armed with five .30 in machine guns and fitted with a 423 hp Liberty 12 engine.
 A second prototype was completed as an observation/reconnaissance aircraft with the designation XCO-5.

-The XCO5 needed a high-lift wing suitable for high-altitude work.
+The XCO-5 needed a high-lift wing suitable for high-altitude work.
 New wings were prepared.
 The aerofoil was Joukowsky StAe-27A, a heavily cambered wingshape with a thick leading edge.
 The upper and lower wings had a pronounced stagger, with a total wing area of 600 ft2.
 As well as lining and insulating the cockpit, heat was taken from the engine exhaust.
 A cover over the top of the cockpit kept the heat in; a clear panel in the cover allowed the pilot to see his instruments.